codepath/android_guides/Genymotion-2.0-Emulators-with-Google-Play-support.md

 #### Installation

 1. Sign up for an account on the [Genymotion Website](https://cloud.genymotion.com/page/customer/login/?next=/)
-2. (Mac or Linux) You **must** [install VirtualBox](https://www.virtualbox.org/wiki/Downloads), a powerful free virtualization software for Genymotion to run.  **Note**: Only install VirtualBox 4.3.28 or lower.
+2. (Mac or Linux) Install [VirtualBox 4.3.28 or lower](https://www.virtualbox.org/wiki/Download_Old_Builds_4_3), a powerful free virtualization software for Genymotion to run.
 Newer versions do not work.
-A <a href="https://twitter.com/Genymotion/status/620646054996901888">fix</a> is in the works for VirtualBox.
+A <a href="https://twitter.com/Genymotion/status/620646054996901888">fix</a> is in the works for VirtualBox 5.0.
 3. [Download Genymotion Emulator](https://cloud.genymotion.com/page/launchpad/download/) for your platform.
 4. Install the Genymotion Emulator
   * Windows: Run the MSI installer